Noovolari/leapp/docs/configuring-session/configure-aws-iam-user.md

 ---
 title: "Configure AWS IAM User"
-description: "How to configure AWS IAM User.
+description: "How to configure AWS IAM User session.
 An AWS Identity and Access Management (IAM) user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS."
 pageType: "session"
 structuredData:
     howTo: